-Barrett Roberts begins his third season as head men’s and women’s swimming & diving coach at Wheaton in 2013-14.
+Barrett Roberts '07 begins his fifth season as head men’s and women’s swimming & diving coach at Wheaton in 2015-16.

 Prior to his appointment at Springfield, Roberts spent two seasons as an assistant coach at Tufts University (2008-10), helping the Jumbos score nine All-America performances during that span.
 He also spent two years as a waterfront and aquatics director at Camp All-Star (2005-07).

-Dempsey brings many years of collegiate, high school and youth coaching experience to the pool.
-She most recently held diving coach positions at several local high school programs in Massachusetts, including Sharon, Norton and Mansfield, bringing several novice divers to divisional and state championship qualifying levels over the course of a very short high school season.
-Dempsey also served as an assistant diving coach for three seasons at Boston College (1982-1985) and coached youth and high school summer camps at Cornell University (1977-1981), West Point (1980-1982), and Tuxedo Park, N.Y.
-(1983).
+Dempsey brings many years of collegiate, high school and youth coaching experiences to the pool.
+She currently holds diving coach positions at several local high school programs in Massachusetts, including Ursuline Academy, Mansfield, Norton and King Philip.
+She has coached novice divers to the divisional and state championship qualifying levels over the course of a short high school season for several years.
+Dempsey has also served as an assistant diving coach for three seasons at Boston College (1982-1985) and earlier in her career, coached youth and high school summer camps at Cornell University, West Point and Tuxedo Park, N.Y.

-A member of Cornell University’s Big Red swimming and diving program from 1978-1981, Dempsey was coached by an Olympian and earned top-3 finishes in both the one-meter and three-meter dives at the Ivy League Championships and had the opportunity to coach alongside Gilbert every summer in college.
+A member of Cornell University’s Big Red swimming and diving program from 1978-1981, coached by Olympian Rick Gilbert, Dempsey earned top three finishes in both the one-meter and three-meter dives at the Ivy League Championships and had the opportunity to coach alongside Gilbert every summer in college.

-Dempsey also excelled on the diving board at the high school level claiming All-America honors at Middletown High School (N.Y.), where she held the school's diving record for over 30 years.
-Training primarily at West Point with the help of the Army coaching staff, she was a two-time New York State Section 9 diving champion and placed in the top-3 at the New York State Championships two years running.
+Dempsey excelled on the diving board at the high school level claiming All-America honors at Middletown High School (N.Y.), where she held the school's diving record for over 30 years.
+Training primarily at West Point with the help of the Army coaching staff, she was the first two-time New York State Girl's Section 9 diving champion and placed in the top three at the New York State Championships two years running.
 She continued her life-long enthusiasm for competitive swimming by racing regularly in various swim events for her high school team, winning a sectional title, competing at the state championships on her medley relay team and holding the school backstroke records for several years.

-Ben Chalot enters his second year with both the men's and women's swimming and diving programs in 2013-14.
+Ben Chalot starts his fourth year with both the men's and women's swimming and diving programs in 2015-16.

 Chalot, who also doubles as the Associate Director of Career Services at Wheaton, competed at The College of Wooster for four years (1994-1998) earning several All-Northcoast Athletic Conference (NCAC) All-Conference honors over his career, while qualifying for the NCAA's in five different events (100-free, 200-free, 200, 400 & 800-free relays).
 Chalot still holds one school record in the program along with his teammates in the 800-free relay (6:59.87/1996).